- 16 Sep 2020

-Indoor communal activities are only permitted if they involve people from no more than three households, and they should not involve more than 8 people in total.
+Indoor and outdoor communal activities are only permitted if they involve people from no more than two households, and not more than 6 people in total.

 Any communal activities should comply with physical distancing and there should be no sharing of food or utensils onsite.

 Compliance with physical distancing of 2 metres including, if necessary, limiting the number of people within the site at any one time and/or considering a one-way system within the site (together with any necessary signage).